 Dear Georgetown Faculty and Staff,

 This year, Georgetown University's “Let Freedom Ring!”
 Initiative honoring the legacy of Dr. Martin Luther King, Jr. will provide the opportunity to continue the conversations on our campus about our capacity to bring about social change.
 Guided by Dr. King's vision of a beloved community, we encourage all members of the university to reflect on urgent problems that demand social action.

 Georgetown’s events honoring the legacy of Dr. King are highlighted by this year’s “Let Freedom Ring!”
-Celebration at the Kennedy Center and the spotlight on this year’s John Thompson, Jr. Legacy of a Dream Awardee, Steve Park, of Little Lights Urban Ministries.
+Celebration at the Kennedy Center and the spotlight on this year’s John Thompson, Jr. Legacy of a Dream Awardee, Hawah Kasat, co-founder and executive director of One Common Unity.
 Events continue through the month of February and celebration of Black History Month and the rest of the semester.
-A growing event calendar with details will be published next week and shared via broadcast email.
+A growing event calendar with details will be published and shared via broadcast email.

-In the last five years, diverse faculty and staff across the University have participated in a cross-campus curricular initiative by teaching Dr. King’s “Letter from a Birmingham Jail” (2013), about the 1963 March on Washington for Jobs and Freedom (2014), Dr. King’s “The Other America” speech (2015), his Nobel Peace Prize Acceptance Speech (2016), and “Beyond Vietnam: A Time to Break the Silence” (2017), and “I’ve Been to the Mountaintop” (2018) in their courses.
+In the last six years, diverse faculty and staff across the University have participated in a cross-campus curricular initiative by teaching Dr. King’s “Letter from a Birmingham Jail” (2013), about the 1963 March on Washington for Jobs and Freedom (2014), Dr. King’s “The Other America” speech (2015), his Nobel Peace Prize Acceptance Speech (2016), “Beyond Vietnam: A Time to Break the Silence” (2017), and “I’ve Been to the Mountaintop” (2018) in their courses.